darogan/Kyprianou_Zernika-Goetz/README.md

 ### Step 2: Analyse expression for Mmp genes in published scRNA-seq data

-After extraction of the Epiblast cells from the scRNA-seq the next step is to plot the Mmp expression values against a selection of markers: T, Otx2 and Nodal. r values are Pearson's correlatins with p.value.
+After extraction of the Epiblast cells from the scRNA-seq the next step is to plot the Mmp expression values against a selection of markers: T, Otx2 and Nodal. r values are Pearson's correlations with p.value.

 Example for Mmp14:
 ![Mp14 Correlations](scRNA/CTR_mz205_0007_Mmp14.png?raw=true=100x)